 Environmental Geology links in with other active research in the Department, such as Gold, Earthquake Science, Geochemistry.

 If it involves geochemistry – and all important Earth processes do, then we’re interested.
 Geochemistry allows us to go beyond what a geologic feature looks like and answer the “origins” questions: what is it made of, where did it come from, when did it form, how long did it take, and why is it here?

 The Department of Geology has an active geophysics research programme.
 The main area of reseach is in controlled source seismology, and in particular offshore geophysical surveys.

-Historically, the Geology Department grew out of the Otago School of Mines which was an important part of the University of Otago during the gold rushes and subsequent gold mining industry.
+Historically, the Department of Geology grew out of the Otago School of Mines, which was an important part of the University of Otago during the gold rushes and subsequent gold mining industry.
 Today, we have an active research programme studying many aspects of Otago gold, still in close contact with the mining industry.